SumrakDZN/Namalsk-Server/README.md

 **Q: Where can I find a default mission for Namalsk?**

 A: Look into the *Mission Files* folder in this repository.
-Namalsk has two missions available - Regular and Hardcore.
+Namalsk has two missions available - *Regular* and *Hardcore*.
 Difference between these two are in the loot availability , the presence of vehicles and base building options. **Keep in mind that these mission folders are only fully working in a combination with the Survival mod!**

+**Q: I want to host only Namalsk Island.
+Which mission should I use?**

+A: Use *Regular* or *Hardcore* mission and remove the include of *types_dzn.xml* from *cfgeconomycore.xml*.
+Doing this will stop spawning custom items from the *Survival* package.

 **Q: Where can I find a default CE Tool project files for Namalsk?**